JaleelSavoy/DataReports/README.md

 # DataReports
-&ensp; This repository is for some miscellaneous data reports to practice statistical learning methods and data analysis report writing.
+This repository is for some miscellaneous data reports to practice statistical learning methods and data analysis report writing.